 EMDR — Eye Movement Desensitization and Reprocessing — uses eye movements or other types of bilateral stimulation, such as light bars and pulsars, to help clients to process distressing memories and beliefs.
 EMDR was created as a treatment for trauma, and it works well to address post-traumatic stress disorder (PTSD).
-However, EMDR can also be used to address any past or current life experiences or beliefs that are creating problems, even if these experiences do not feel traumatic.
+However, EMDR can also be used to address any past or current life experiences or beliefs that are causing distress, even if these experiences do not feel traumatic.

 Benefits of EMDR

-EMDR can offer a host of benefits, including these:
+EMDR can offer a host of benefits, including the following:

-Less intense psychological and physical reactions to difficult experiences: Negative past experiences are desensitized through EMDR, so they cease to negatively impact the client.
+Less intense psychological and physical reactions to difficult experiences: Negative past experiences are desensitized through EMDR, hopefully, causing the client to no longer be negatively impacted.
 For example, a client who had once been unable to think of their car accident without experiencing intense fear and muscle pain could recall the accident and have little or no psychological reaction or pain.

-Improved mood: A common result of desensitizing negative experiences and implementing positive beliefs is improved mood.
-EMDR can decrease distressing emotions such as anxiety, depression, and anger — and make way for feelings of calmness, contentment, and joy.
+Improved mood: An improved mood is a common result of desensitizing negative experiences and implementing positive beliefs.
+EMDR can decrease distressing emotions such as anxiety, depression, and anger — and create more room for feelings of calmness, contentment, and joy.

 At Symmetry Counseling, we’re here to help you.
 Contact us today to learn more about our EMDR counseling services, and to arrange an appointment with one of our compassionate therapists.